swkeever/skies.dev/content/platform-product/index.md

 ![brown building](brown.jpg)

-The platform you provide doesn't have to try and achieve the same goals as AWS.
-**Stripe** is a company that provides an API for processing payments.
+The platform your company provides doesn't have to try and achieve the same goals as AWS. **Stripe** is a company that provides an API for processing payments.
 According to Forbes, the company
 [now has a valuation of \$35 billion](https://www.forbes.com/sites/donnafuscaldo/2019/09/19/stripe-now-has-a-pre-money-valuation-of-35-billion/#20e5591c62e6).
 This goes to show the demand for quality tools for which developers can build apps upon.

+The platform you provide doesn't have to what your company is known for either.
+Many companies like [Reddit](https://www.reddit.com/dev/api/) and [Twitter](https://developer.twitter.com/en/docs) offer an external API for which customers can interact with their services.

 I'm curious to know what you think.